-Figure 2: Relation of database pixels to cognitive device locationing accuracy.
+Figure 2: Relation of database pixels to cognitive device location accuracy.
 “Location” of the WSD is always an area and may comprise of one or more database pixels

-Considerations on the device elevation (Issue G6)
+Considerations on the device elevation

-A device may be operating indoors within a tall building and so be at a greater height above ground level than would normally be expected.
-While such a device may still be able to determine its x-y position using normal location methods, it is unlikely to be able to determine its height (z-position) since most location methods do not provide for accurate height information.
-It would be unreasonable to expect (non-fixed) devices to be able to return accurate height information and hence the geo-location database must accommodate this uncertainty.
+A WSD may be operating indoors within a tall building and so be at a greater height above ground level than would normally be expected.
+While such a device may still be able to determine its x-y position using normal location methods, it is unlikely to be able to determine its height (z-position) since most location methods do not provide for accurate height information indoors.
+It would be unreasonable to expect non-fixed WSDs to be able to return accurate height information and hence the geo-location database must accommodate this uncertainty.
+However, the height information of fixed WSDs is usually known at the installation and, therefore, can be reported to and taken into account by the geo-location database.

 A device high above street level will likely have enhanced propagation as a result of being above the clutter.
 This may be balanced to some degree by a building penetration loss, but there is much variability in all of these factors.

-[Significantly enhanced propagation is most likely where there are tall buildings, which are generally only found in dense urban areas.
-Hence, any potential problems will be limited to a very small percent of the total geography and it would be unreasonable to place limits across the entire geography.]

-[Given that it is unclear whether terminals at raised heights will be problematic a regulator might decide to monitor the situation, perhaps performing occasional measurements.
+Given that it is unclear to what degree terminals at raised heights will be problematic in terms of generated interference, a regulator might decide to introduce an additional margin into the geo-location calculations to account for this uncertainly.
+Another possibility for the regulator could be to monitor the situation, perhaps performing occasional measurements.
 If evidence emerged to suggest that increased interference was likely then the database parameters for the relevant geographical area could be modified accordingly, perhaps with a higher margin.
-Regulators may also assume to use the clutter height as a WSD height for the purpose of calculations to be performed by the translation engine of the geo-location database.]
+Regulators may also assume to use the clutter height as a WSD height for the purpose of calculations to be performed by the translation engine of the geo-location database.

-WSD reporting that they would use less than the maximum allowed power in the channel in question (Issue G5)
+WSDs requiring less than the maximum allowed power

-[no inputs so far]
+Depending on a particular link budget a WSD may not necessary need to transmit with the maximum allowed EIRP on a given DTT channel or, more general, frequency range.
+Thus the efficiency of the spectrum usage by WSDs in a given geographical area can be increased.

+Therefore, it is necessary to mandate a WSD to communicate back to a geo-location database its choice for the lower and upper frequency boundaries of the in-block emissions as well as for the maximum in-block EIRP between these frequency boundaries.
+The WSD will decide on these parameters after having received instructions from the geo-location database regarding available DTT channels and allowed EIRP levels on these channels, and after having analyzed the link budget situation specific to the service(s) the device is supposed to offer.

+The information received from the WSD will serve the geo-location database to assess the usage of the frequency resource by WSDs in a given geographical area and can be taken into account when a request for frequencies and associated power levels is received from other WSDs.

 Technical information to be communicated to the WSD